Spend a day at Biltmore in Asheville

 Morning: Arrive at the Estate

-If you’ve already bought your tickets, drive on through the entrance to the parking lot and start your Biltmore adventure.
+If you’ve already bought your tickets online, drive past the gatehouse to the parking lot and start your Biltmore adventure.
 If you haven’t bought your tickets, head over to the Ticketing Sales Center to buy them.
-You must have a reservation to enter the house, and there is a discount if you buy your ticket online.
+You must have a reservation to enter the house.

 Your first order of business after parking should be touring the house.
-Make sure to check the house’s website for important updates on other requirements for guests, including current mask mandates and what you can - and can’t - bring with you.
+Check the house’s website for important updates on other guest requirements, including any current mask mandates and what you can - and can’t - bring with you.

 Plan for at least 2 hours to see the entire house.
 The cost of standard admission covers an audio-guided tour, during which you’ll see several stories of the house - including the basement.
 Knowledgeable house “interpreters” are stationed in most rooms to answer questions as you move along.